This is what every physical therapy experience is supposed to be. Hands-on. Intelligent. Caring.

 Meet the Staff

-Kahn is an active member of both the OPTA and APTA, is actively engaged in teaching on both a state and national level to audiences ranging from PT students to experienced PTs.
-Kahn’s desire is to advance the knowledge and ability of the profession of Physical Therapy within the state of Oklahoma in the areas of orthopedics, manual therapy of the spine and extremities including manipulative techniques and the incorporation of trigger point dry needling with advanced clinical reasoning through teaching and mentoring.
+Kahn is a Board-Certified Orthopaedic Clinical Specialist and a Fellow in the American Academy of Orthopaedic and Manual Physical Therapists.
+Additionally, he is an active member of the Oklahoma Physical Therapy Association and the American Physical Therapy Association, where he teaches at the state and national levels to audiences from PT students to experienced physical therapists.
+Kahn’s passion is to advance the knowledge and practice of Physical Therapy within Oklahoma in the areas of orthopaedics, manual therapy, and the incorporation of trigger point dry needling with advanced clinical reasoning.

 Stephanie was born in Eureka, CA and was raised in the military along with her younger brother and sister.
 Her family’s travels took her around the country and to North Carolina where she graduated high school.
 She earned her Bachelor’s in Exercise and Sport Science in 2011 from the University of North Carolina.
 She continued her education at Creighton University in Omaha, Nebraska earning her Doctorate in Physical Therapy in 2014 where she received the Creighton University Book award for academic achievements and exemplary acknowledgements for clinical practice.
 Her clinical rotations included various settings in Kansas, Nebraska, Iowa, and Wyoming but it was her rotation at Physical Therapy Central where she discovered her love for orthopedics.

 In 2015 she completed Evidence in Motion’s Manual Therapy Certification program and has completed the requirements to be recognized as an Orthopedic Specialist through the APTA.
 Her interests include manual therapy, prosthetics and spinal dysfunction.
 She has been a member of the APTA since 2011 and is a member of the orthopedic section.
 She is currently the clinic manager of the Pauls Valley clinic.